 Make sure to heat the chocolate with low heat while you are melting the chips.
 Microwave in a glass bowl for thirty seconds, whisk, then repeat until the chocolate is completely melted.
 Or combine all the ingredients in a slow cooker and stir until melted.
 You can cook it in a saucepan too.
 Just make sure to stir constantly on medium heat or the chocolate chips can burn and leave you with a scalded flavor.
 Like all good things, this peppermint hot chocolate is worth the wait!

 How to Add Peppermint Flavor

 This peppermint hot chocolate has a double dose of mint flavor to add some freshness to the sweet, creamy beverage.
 Firstly, the recipe has peppermint extract added to it.
 You can make peppermint extract at home, but I personally don’t have the patience for that so I generally just pick up a bottle of extract at the store.
 You can find it in the baking aisle, near the vanilla extract.
 If you can’t find peppermint extract, you can also use peppermint oil.
 Oils are more concentrated than extracts, so you only need to use a 1:4 ratio of oil to extract.
 So, for this recipe you would use ¼ teaspoon oil.
 You can also add peppermint syrup – there are dozens of delicious syrups available at the grocery store.

-Other Recipes to Try:
+Other Recipes to Try